JuliaDynamics/StateSpaceSets.jl/docs/src/index.md

 ## Dataset I/O
-Input/output functionality for an `AbstractDataset` is already achieved using base Julia, specifically `writedlm` and `readdlm`.
+Input/output functionality for an `AbstractStateSpaceSet` is already achieved using base Julia, specifically `writedlm` and `readdlm`.
 To write and read a dataset, simply do:

 ```julia